 Sometimes you will notice that changing the baby's breastfeeding position also helps in breast compression and better milk flow.

-Are there any breastfeeding positions that make breast compression easy?
+Breastfeeding positions that make breast compression easy

 In order to know which position will work best for breast compression, let's first take a quick look at breastfeeding positions.

 To discuss these positions, we spoke to Dr Sangeeta Saha, Senior Physiotherapist, Motherhood Hospitals, Bengaluru, India.
 She briefly explained the four breastfeeding positions all new mums can try.

 - Cross over hold: This is a comfortable position for infants and mothers.
 In this position, mother can use either of her arms to support the baby.
 Newborn babies feel safe in this position.

 - Cradle hold: This is a common position that many mothers follow.
 Here, the mother holds the baby so that her elbow supports the head and hand supports the bottom of the baby.
 With the other hand, mother can support her breast.
 The mother has to be careful while holding the baby in this position.
 It is difficult to feed a newborn baby in this position since their neck muscles are not strong.

 - Football or rugby hold: This position is good for the mother if she has undergone a cesarean section.
 The mother has to position the baby at her side, under the arms like a handbag.
 She can support the baby’s shoulder, neck and head with her arm.
 This position helps the mother to avoid putting the weight of the baby on her stomach while breastfeeding.

 - Lying position: After a cesarean section delivery, some mothers may feel uncomfortable sitting for a long time.
 If this is the case, mothers can feed while lying on their side.
 But be sure that there are enough pillows to support her back, head and knees.
 In this position, a mother lays with the baby on her side and covers his back and bottom with her hand.